hpc-ulisboa/NTT-RVV-CHES2025/README.md

 NTT vectorization for RISC-V Vector (RVV) - CHES2025

 # Cloning
-It is recommended that the project is clones with the `--recurse-submodules` option, to fetch OpenFHE as well.
+It is recommended that the project is cloned with the `--recurse-submodules` option, to fetch OpenFHE as well.
 Otherwise, it will be necessary to `init` and `update` the submodules.

 # Patching OpenFHE
 After the OpenFHE submodule has been initialized, it must be patched to include the required changes.
 To do so, simply run the `patch-openfhe.sh` script from this repository's root directory.